Configuration

 jobs:

-Missing path or absent enabled_config means enabled.
+Missing enabled.* values mean enabled.
 Use an explicit falsy value such as false, 0, off, disable, or disabled to turn a surface off.
-A bundle-level disable suppresses all of its APIs, widgets, MCP endpoints, and cron jobs.
+An app-level enabled.bundle: false suppresses all of its APIs, widgets, MCP endpoints, and cron jobs.

 The fastest local development path is descriptor-driven.
 Put assembly.yaml, gateway.yaml, secrets.yaml, and usually bundles.yaml in one descriptor folder.
 For the fully non-interactive install path, use secrets.provider: secrets-file.